Benji Okubo: Education and early life

+Internment camps

 Okubo served as director of the Art Students League from 1940 to mid-1942, when he was interned at the Pomona Assembly Center outside Los Angeles.
-Later in the year, he was transferred to the Heart Mountain Relocation Center in Wyoming.
-He and fellow artist Hideo Date initiated evening and Saturday art classes at the internment camp.
+The momentum of Okubo's career came to a sudden halt when he was transferred to a internment camp at the Heart Mountain Relocation Center in Wyoming following the attack on Pearl Harbor during World War II.
+While at the camp he instructed a life class.
+He and fellow artist Hideo Date also initiated evening and Saturday art classes, which they referred to as the Art students league of heart mountain.
 Date soon withdrew from teaching, but Okubo taught until his release in September 1945.
 Estelle Peck Ishigo was one of his students.
 Chisato Takashima was another student, and they married in Billings, Montana on June 12, 1945.